Portfolio Performance

 Statistics

-To compare the performance of the different models, we use the Sharpe ratio, which is the risk adjusted return of the portfolio.
-Defined as:
+To compare the performance of different models, we use the Sharpe ratio, which measures the risk-adjusted return of a portfolio.
+This ratio allows for the evaluation of portfolio returns relative to the amount of risk taken, with higher values indicating better risk-adjusted performance.
+It is defined as:

 Shapre Ratio Statistical Significance

-To test the statistical significance of the Sharpe ratio, we use the Jobson Korkie Z test .
-The null hypothesis is that the Sharpe ratio is zero, and the alternative hypothesis is that the Sharpe ratio is not zero.
-The test statistic is:
+To assess the statistical significance of the Sharpe ratio, we use the Jobson-Korkie Z test .
+The null hypothesis is that the Sharpe ratio is zero (indicating no risk-adjusted return), while the alternative hypothesis posits that the Sharpe ratio is non-zero.
+This test evaluates whether the observed Sharpe ratio is significantly different from zero, helping determine if the portfolio’s risk-adjusted performance is statistically meaningful.
+The test statistic is given by:

 \[Z = \frac{\hat{SR}}{\sqrt{\frac{1}{T}}}\]